tegbetobi/Sports_Travel_AI_Agent/README.md

 # SPORTS TRAVEL AGENT

-An AI-powered sports travel planning system that helps users discover football matches, plan inter-city travel, find nearby hotels, and generate structured itineraries all through an intelligent, LLM workflow.
+An AI-powered sports travel planning system that helps users discover football matches, plan inter-city travel and generate structured itineraries all through an intelligent, LLM workflow.

 This project demonstrates how to design and deploy a production-ready AI agent backend using LangGraph, LangChain tools, FastAPI, and a Streamlit UI, with strict structured outputs suitable for real applications.